 rsync Points To Remember:

-• Use Docker volumes and host-based rsync for most predictable syncing.
+- Use Docker volumes and host-based

-• Using docker cp for quick, full directory copy is possible, but it does not offer incremental/differential sync.
+docker cpfor quick, full directory copy is possible, but it does not offer incremental/differential sync. - Two-way sync requires careful scripting or volume management to avoid file conflicts.

 Summary:

-• For most development purposes, use Docker volumes with rsync running on the host for maximum efficiency and simplicity.
+- For most development purposes, use Docker volumes with

 Always ensure rsync is installed on both endpoints you are synchronizing